-The Dutch greenery maintenance arises from a mixture of an economic rationale (e.g. municipality's collection of "green waste" for biofuel) and esthetics (e.g. residents' perceptions of what a "neat" suburban landscape should look like).
+The Dutch greenery maintenance arises from a mixture of an economic rationale (e.g. municipality's collection of 'green waste' for biofuel) and aesthetics (e.g. residents' perceptions of what a 'neat' suburban landscape should look like).
 While economic rationale relates to unsustainable practice (e.g. biofuels, intensive agriculture), the cultural rationale justifies "managed" landscapes as beautiful rather than depleted (Seddon 1998).
-As Pitman (2007) has summed up, urban landscaping depends on the "power of fashion, media and the market, the often-insufficient levels of ecological understanding and respect for land and water within the community."
-Urban and suburban greenery is presently "sustained" by constant "management" (Kopnina 2013, 2015b) that diminishes urban biodiversity (McDonough and Braungart 2002).
-As a result, much of the urban "wildlife" is restricted to "pigeons and parks" (Derby, Piersol, and Blenkinsop 2015).
-The artificiality of controlled environments also appears to fit the urban dwellers' sense of modern esthetics.
-In the case of plastic plant installations at the author's institute, it is unlikely that the production of plastic and metal with their high carbon emissions and zero contribution to the in-door air quality are considered by facility managers or building users.
+As Pitman (2007) has summed up, urban landscaping depends on the "power of fashion, media and the market, the often-insufficient levels of ecological understanding and respect for land and water within the community".
+Urban and suburban greenery is presently 'sustained' by constant "management" (Kopnina 2013, 2015b) that diminishes urban biodiversity (McDonough and Braungart 2002).
+As a result, much of the urban 'wildlife' is restricted to 'pigeons and parks' (Derby et al 2015).
+The artificiality of controlled environments also appears to fit the urban dwellers' sense of modern aesthetics.
+In the case of plastic plant installations at the author's institute, it is unlikely that the production of plastic and metal with their high carbon emissions and zero contribution to the indoor air quality are considered by facility managers or building users.